-This discussion and analysis of the financial performance of the Minnesota Higher Education Facilities Authority (the Authority) is supplementary information required by the Governmental Accounting Standards Board.
-It introduces the basic financial statements and provides an analytical overview of the Authority's financial activities for the year ended June 30, 2007.
+This discussion and analysis of the financial performance of the Authority is supplementary information required by the Governmental Accounting Standards Board (GASB).
+It introduces the basic financial statements and provides an analytical overview of the Authority's financial activities for the year ended June 30, 2008.

-The Minnesota Higher Education Facilities Authority was created by the legislature in 1971 (Sections 136A.25 through 136A.42, Minnesota Statutes) to assist Minnesota institutions of higher education in capital financing needs.
+The Authority was created by the legislature in 1971 (Sections 136A.25 through 136A.42, Minnesota Statutes) to assist Minnesota institutions of higher education in capital financing needs.
 The Authority consists of eight members appointed by the Governor.
-A representative of the Office of Higher Education and the President of the Minnesota Private College Council, who is a non-voting member, are also members of the Authority.
+A representative of the Office of Higher Education and the President of the Minnesota Private College Council, who is a nonvoting member, are also members of the Authority.

 The Authority is authorized to issue revenue bonds whose aggregate outstanding principal amount at any time cannot exceed a statutory limit.
-The Legislature amended the limit from the \$800 million to \$950 million effective July 1, 2007.
-The Authority has had 163 issues (including refunded and retired issues) totaling \$1,413,678,307 of which \$719,852,623 is outstanding as of June 30, 2007.
+The Legislature amended the limit from \$ 800 million to \$ 950 million effective July 1, 2007.
+The Authority has had 167 issues (including refunded and retired issues) totaling \$ 1,514,808,307 of which \$ 751,006,098 is outstanding as of June 30, 2008.
 Bonds issued by the Authority are payable only from the loan repayments, rentals and other revenues and moneys pledged for their payment.
 The bonds of the Authority do not represent or constitute a debt or pledge of the faith or credit or moral obligation of the State of Minnesota.
 The operations of the Authority are financed solely from fees paid by the participating institutions.
 It has no taxing power.
-Bond issuance costs, including the fees of legal counsel, the financial advisor, and the trustee, are paid by the participating institution.
+Bond issuance costs are paid by the participating institution.

 Educational institutions eligible for assistance by the Authority are generally private nonprofit educational institutions authorized to provide a program of education beyond the high school level.
-Under current statutory authority, public community and technical colleges in the State are also eligible for assistance, but only in financing of child-care and parking facilities.
+Public community and technical colleges in the state are also eligible for assistance, but only in financing of childcare and parking facilities.
 In addition, pursuant to special legislation, the Authority has twice issued bonds on behalf of a public community college for housing purposes.